 The Japanese Method of Multiplication

 You don't feel ready to do complicated multiplication in your head?
-The visual Japanese multiplication technique allows you to see operations much more clearly.
-All you have to do is draw lines and the result appears as if by magic.
+The visual Japanese multiplication technique makes operations much clearer to see.
+All you have to do is draw lines, and the result appears as if by magic.
 Learning this method will allow you to carry out calculations in your head easily.
-Envisioning the lines in your head allows you to visualize the result too.
+Envisioning the lines in your head will help you see the result, too.
+Watch the method play out here.

 Butterfly Fractions